pschichtel/LyricsReloaded/LyricsReloaded/Filters/README.md

 -----
 This filter does a regex replace, the first argument is the regex (which will be cached) and the second argument is the replacement which may contain backreferences.
+Optionally a third argument can be given which specifies regex options

 Example usage: [regex, "\\s+?", " "]